rokde/laravel-chat-application/README.md

 We can have chats.
 On your own, or with friends.
 So create a chat.

+In a chat we can send messages.
+From one participant to the others.
+Empty messages can have attachments in the future.
+So you can just send an attachment.
+We want to add reactions and replies as well.

 ## Local development

 start local server in one console